ZeroQI/Absolute-Series-Scanner/README.md

 ### Forcing the series ID
-You can specify the guid to use the following way:
-- In custom search serie name by adding " [guid_type-id_number]" at the end
-- In Serie folder name by adding " [guid_type-id_number]" at the end
-- In guid_type.id inside serie folder with the id in it (ex: tvdb.id file with tvdbid "114801" without double quotes in it)

 Hama supports the following guid_type:
 - anidb for AniDB.net (and and the behaviour changing mode anidb2)
 - tvdb  for TheTVDB.com (and the behaviour changing modes: tvdb2, tvdb3, tvdb4)
-- tmdb  For TheMovieDB.net (and the serie part of TheMovieDB: tsdb)
+- [deprecated] tmdb  For TheMovieDB.net (and the serie part of TheMovieDB: tsdb)
-- imdb  For the International Movie DataBase (ids starts with "tt...")
+- [deprecated] imdb  For the International Movie DataBase (ids starts with "tt...")

-You can have **absolutely numbered series** (i.e. without season number apart from Specials/season 0) being **displayed in Plex with seasons** without the need to rename the files with season numbering or creating season folders and moving absolutely numbered episodes inside by using the following custom modes, and episodes will be displayed as:
+You can specify the guid to use the following way:
+- In guid_type.id inside serie folder with the id in it (ex: tvdb.id file with tvdbid "114801" without double quotes in it)
+- In Serie folder name by adding " [guid_type-id_number]" at the end
+- In custom search serie name by adding " [guid_type-id_number]" at the end

 <TABLE>
 <THEAD> <TR> <TH> guid_type </TH> <TH> Real file numbering     </TH>  <TH> Seasons numbering   </TH> <TH>Episodes numbering</TH> <TH>Use case (example)</TH></TR></THEAD>